SPAIS staff supervisory interests

 Academic staff in SPAIS are particularly interested in supervising in the following research areas:

 Social class in relation to educational inequalities, employment, culture, politics, identities and everyday life; Bourdieu, field theory and phenomenology.
+I’m usually keener to supervise a thesis that uses Bourdieu but has little to do with class than a thesis on class that has little to do with Bourdieu.

 Marx; Engels; Marxism; philosophy and methodology of the social sciences; Sex, gender, sexuality; masculinities and international politics.